 49. What is the mechanism of action of xanthines?

-50. Alkaline substances from plants which when reacted with acids form salts?
+50. What are alkaline substances from plants that react with acids to form salts?

 51. What are drugs derived from xanthines?